Storm Thief: Plot summary

 The book opens with a scene of a seabird flying through the clouds.
 It falls out of the sky with exhaustion and crashes through a window, dying, where it is found by a strange golem-like creature.
 Then later that day in the other side of Orokos in the ghettos, the two protagonists, Rail and Moa, are sent on a mission to steal from the hideous creatures called Mozgas.
 They sneak through a large building and find a small box with different sorts of treasure within.
 Rail also finds an artifact that is known to be Fade-Science.
 They manage just to escape from the Mozgas and report back to the obese thief mistress Anya-Jacana.
 Rail debates about whether to give her the Fade Science but chooses not to.
 They depart and leave for their small living place.
 Anya-Jacana sends a small group of boys, led by her favorite, Finch, to get the artifact off them.
 They arrive soon enough and Rail and Moa are trapped.
-Moa then puts the artifact on her hand and manages to fall through the wall behind them.
+Moa then puts the artifact on her hand and manages to go through the wall behind them.
 She pulls Rail through just as the gang enters.
-They discover the artifact can open 'doors' though solid objects.
+They discover the artifact can open 'doors' through solid objects.
 As Rail and Moa escape, they meet a golem named Vago.
 He had escaped from his own master after getting beaten.
-The three proceed to discover the truth behind their unjust society..
+The three proceed to discover the truth behind their unjust society.